titman/iScreenSaver/README.md

 2. Unzip the downloaded file.
 3. Open the `iScreenSaver.saver` and install it.
 4. Open up `System Preferences > Desktop and Screensaver > Screensaver`
-5. Select "iScreenSaver" (It'll be at the bottom of the Screensavers list.) and press `Screensaver Options` and choose your favorite screen saver!
-Or you can also customize your own screen saver.
+5. Select "iScreenSaver" (It'll be at the bottom of the Screensavers list.) and press `Screensaver Options` and choose your favorite screensaver!
+Or you can also customize your own screensaver.

 ### Video instructions